Aditya Nagpal

 • Business Plus: $24 per user per month (15TB shared)

-Best For: Teams that want simple, reliable cloud storage and file sharing without adopting a full Workspace suite.
+Best for: teams that want simple, reliable storage without adopting a full suite.

-Security tools protect sensitive data when your team works remotely across personal devices, home Wi-Fi, and coffee shop networks.
-Secure password storage, multi-factor authentication, and access control are non-negotiable when you can't walk over to someone's desk to verify access.
-Two categories to cover: password management and VPN.
+Security tools protect sensitive data when your team works across personal devices, home Wi-Fi and public networks.
+Secure password storage, multi-factor authentication and access control are non-negotiable when you cannot walk to someone's desk to check who has access.

 1Password is the industry standard for secure password storage.
-It stores passwords, passkeys, 2FA codes, and secure notes in an encrypted vault that every team member can access across personal devices and work machines.
+It keeps passwords, passkeys, 2FA codes and secure notes in an encrypted vault the whole team can reach across devices.

 • Secure password storage with end-to-end encryption